cliosight/Docs/README.md

 Let's consider a simple application that notifies users of a Saas product of the expiration of trial period through an email at 12 am everyday.

 ## JSON body of a Workflow <a name="workflow"></a>
 A workflow in Cliosight is an aggregation of interconnected triggers and jobs within a datasource.
+Since it can only be directed towards a single datasource, importing data from others have to be scheduled with jobs.

 ## Example of a Workflow - Executing daily sales operational tasks <a name="workflowexamples"></a>
+Consider the sales funnel that comprises sending promotional emails logically to existing or potential customers on certain events at regular intervals.

 ## Using Workflows in Jupyter Notebook for Machine Learning <a name="python"></a>
 Data analysis can provide pointers for fine-tuning an existing application or product design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in production with high quality datasets.

 Being able to code a workflow by combining tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
 This is made possible with the API framework that Cliosight has provided.
-Forms, charts, reports and dashboards can be created instantly through these APIs that return links to the widgets.
+UI and automation components can be created instantly in external applications.

 # API <a name="api"></a>
+## Form
+## Report
+## Dashboard
+## Trigger
+## Job
+## Workflow

 # Free Tier Offerings <a name="freetier"></a>